League-of-Foundry-Developers/fvtt-module-trigger-happy/README.md

 # Changelog

-## v0.1
+## v0.4.1

-- Initial release with support for Actor and Scene triggers
+- Fix issue causing click triggers to fail for players not owning the trigger token

-## v0.2
+## v0.4

-- Add support for `@Actor[name]` links instead of only drag&dropped `@Actor[id]` links
-- Add support for Token trigger
-- Add support for sending chat messages as trigger effects (useful with advanced macros)
+- Add support for capture triggers (@tposney)
-- Add support for setting a token as controlled as a trigger effect
+- Add support for API changes in FVTT 0.5.4

 ## v0.3